Adam Driver: Personal life

-Driver has said on multiple occasions that he dislikes watching or listening to his own performances, and chose not to continue with a radio interview with NPR's Fresh Air after the host played a clip from Marriage Story.
+Driver has said on multiple occasions that he dislikes watching or listening to his own performances, and chose not to continue with a radio interview on NPR's Fresh Air after the host played a clip from Marriage Story.
 He has said that his usual technique is to leave the theater and "then I go back and, when the lights come up, I stand up.
 I pretend that I was there the whole time."